Edwing123/learning-zig-from-docs/introduction/README.md

 > behavior is correct even for edge cases such as out of memory.

-I kind of don't like the wording of this sentence, specifically the part "behavior is correct", and that's becuase I don't necessarily see the relatioship between behavior and robustness, however, I think I get the gist of it, in which programs created with Zig can endure situations such as "no having more memory available to work it".
+I kind of don't like the wording of this sentence, specifically the part "behavior is correct", and that's because I don't necessarily see the relatioship between behavior and robustness, however, I think I get the gist of it, in which programs created with Zig can endure situations such as "no having more memory available to work it".